moses-blip/LMS-Project/README.md

 - `npm build` - Build for production
 - `npm test` - Run tests

-## Security Considerations

-1. **Environment Variables**
-   - Never commit `.env` files
-   - Use strong passwords in production
-   - Change JWT secret in production

-2. **Database**
-   - Regularly backup the database
-   - Use strong passwords
-   - Limit database user privileges

-3. **API Security**
-   - All sensitive routes are protected
-   - Input validation is implemented
-   - CORS is configured

 ## Contributing

 1. Create a new branch for your feature